cedra-labs/cedra-framework/README.md

 ├── cedra-framework                                 # Sources, testing and generated documentation for Cedra framework component
-├── cedra-token                                 # Sources, testing and generated documentation for Cedra token component ├── cedra-stdlib                                 # Sources, testing and generated documentation for Cedra stdlib component ├── move-stdlib                                 # Sources, testing and generated documentation for Move stdlib component ├── cached-packages                                 # Tooling to generate SDK from move sources.
+├── cedra-token                                 # Sources, testing and generated documentation for Cedra token component ├── cedra-stdlib                                 # Sources, testing and generated documentation for Cedra stdlib component └── move-stdlib                                 # Sources, testing and generated documentation for Move stdlib component
-├── src                                     # Compilation and generation of information from Move source files in the Cedra Framework.
-Not designed to be used as a Rust library
-├── releases                                    # Move release bundles
-└── tests
 ```